IHE/QRPH.CCG/input/pagecontent/CCG_v3_CARD_PlanDefinition.md

   - kind = applicability

-- action.definition.ActivityDefinition.url = UUID of the CARD’s
+- action.definition.ActivityDefinition.definitionCanonical = Canonical of the CARD’s
   ActivityDefinition

 If changes are made to a *published* CARD’s PlanDefinition, before the